Virginia Tech® home

 The Food Timeline

-The Food Studies program, in collaboration with the Virginia Tech Special Collections and University Archives, has acquired The Food Timeline.
+The Food Studies program, in collaboration with the Virginia Tech Special Collections and University Archives, acquired The Food Timeline in 2020.
 This website and accompanying physical library is the most comprehensive inventory of historical food knowledge online.
 Since the death of its founder, Lynne Olver, her family had been looking for a new steward.
 See the Eater article about the initial search for a new home and the follow-up article about VT's acquisition.
 Virginia Tech is proud to carry on Olver’s legacy and create space for new research and student internship opportunities through this powerful resource.

 Student Internships